Fluid-gravity correspondence in the scalar-tensor theory of gravity: (in)equivalence of Einstein and Jordan frames: Summary and Conclusions

 After obtaining the DNS equation in the Einstein and Jordan frames, we discussed the Raychaudhuri equation in the two frames in the context of the generalized second law.
 As shown in this work, the second law of thermodynamics can be obtained from the Raychaudhuri equation.
 However, in the Jordan frame, the evolution of the expansion scalar $\theta$ does not determine the entropy increase theorem, but rather it is determined by $\t\theta$.
 Therefore, we identify the proper Raychaudhuri equation as the evolution of $\t\th$ in the Jordan frame.
 Finally, we showed how the shear tensor evolves in the spacetime by obtaining the tidal force equation in the two frames.
 We mentioned how the tidal force equation of standard GR continues to be valid for the Einstein frame of ST gravity.
 The same expression of the tidal equation is also consistent with our inequivalent picture of the fluid-gravity duality in the Jordan frame.
 Additionally, we also obtained the tidal force equation which is consistent with the second (equivalent) case of the fluid-dynamic description in the Jordan frame.

 The analysis in this paper indicates that the fluid-gravity correspondence is a general characteristic of gravity theories, similar to the correspondence between thermodynamics and gravity.
 This connection with fluid dynamics is not limited to standard GR.
 In the present case, we have shown that this correspondence with fluid dynamics also works with scalar-tensor gravity.
 This connection between fluid dynamics and scalar-tensor theory, also implies that this correspondence exists for $f(R)$ gravity, since $f(R)$ gravity can be described as a scalar-tensor gravity.
 Our analysis also suggests that, unlike the thermodynamic case, where the two frames are exactly equivalent, from the fluid-gravity perspective it is possible to obtain both equivalent as well as inequivalent cases.
-For the time being, we can say that the inequivalent case is consistent with the KSS bound saturation which has been predicted to hold in $f(R)$ gravity from and AdS/CFT viewpoint \cite{Brustein:2008cg}.
-The present analysis should be useful in the context of the fluid-gravity analogy and also in the theory of scalar-tensor gravity.
+In our analysis, we have provided arguments for/against each of the pictures (case 1 and case 2) and have pointed out that both pictures have some arguments in favor of their validity.
+Thus, the present analysis should be useful in the context of the fluid-gravity analogy and also in the theory of scalar-tensor gravity.

 4mm {